stevenjmesser/visitmy.website/_posts/2023-04-18-formats-for-show-and-tells.md

 There are hundreds of ways to tell a story, but these formats are useful for getting started.
 There’s a few must-haves for a good show & tell though…

-## Must-haves

-### Set the context

-Always introduce your project or epic.
-Who’s on the team?
-What are you working on?
-What problem are you solving?
-Who are your users?
-Why are you doing it?

-You don’t need to tell the full history, a 30-second overview is enough.
-A quick ‘elevator pitch’ of the problem you’re solving and why.

-### Leave time for questions

-The best show & tells have audience participation.
-Always leave time for questions, or figure out other ways to get folks involved, like a quiz or trivia.

 ## The formats

 Here’s four suggestions for getting started.
 What formats have you used that work well?